StartupsPoleEmploi/labonneboite/labonneboite/tests/selenium/README.md

 ## Isochrone tests

 They use custom backends to mock API calls: `ign_mock` and `navitia_mock`.
-Check that they are activated in your settings:
+Check that they are activated in your test settings:

 _conf/common/overrides/test.py_
 ```